PFAS, poly- and perfluoroalkyl substances : «Forever Chemicals», an invasive, underestimated problem.… that also concerns cosmetic products

 What are PFAS used for in cosmetics?

-In cosmetics, PFAS are used to condition and smooth the skin, making it appear shiny, or to affect product consistency and texture.
+Basically, PFAS are used in cosmetics and beauty products, to condition and smooth the skin, making it appear shiny, or to affect product consistency and texture.
 In other products such as dental floss, it is the waterproofing properties that comes into play.

 All things considered, what are the health risks?